PSLmodels/OG-Core/docs/book/content/theory/open_economy.md

 ```

 The parameters $\zeta_{K}$ helps to determine the share of domestic capital held by foreigners.
-In particular, $\zeta_{D}$ is the share of foreign capital held by foreigners in the small open economy specification:
+In particular, $\zeta_{K}$ is the share of foreign capital held by foreigners in the small open economy specification:

 ```{math}
   K^{f}_{t} = \zeta_{K}K^{open}_{t}